 These components may be mixed and matched into any logical combination and new components may be added at a later stage without financial penalty.

 BankWare fully integrates into iBank and AMLtrac.

-To take the first step to better banking software fill in your details on the right-hand side of this page and we will get in touch without delay.
+To find out more about BankWare our core banking software simply fill in your details on the right-hand side of this page and we will get in touch without delay.

 BankWare supports Instant Access and Notice Deposit Accounts where the interest rate can either be fixed or tied to a reference rate for the currency.
 It can handle unlimited back or forward valuation of movements or reference rates or margins and calculates and adjusts the accrued interest that evening for all accounts affected by the change.
 Multiple balance break levels can be configured either on a tiered or threshold basis.
 Interest can be paid to any other account or applied on a compound interest basis.